How Sharon Tate Went From A Hollywood Starlet To A Manson Family Murder Victim

 According to what her mother eventually told police, Tate got involved with French actor Philippe Forquet the year she signed her contract.
 The pair lived briefly in New York together while she studied with acting legend Lee Strasberg, and returned to Los Angeles as an engaged couple.

-There were some initial doubts whether or not the pair was serious about their romantic affections, or if this was part of the studio system’s strategy to drum up appeal and publicity for Tate.
+There were some initial doubts whether or not the pair was serious about their romantic affections, or if this was part of the studio system’s strategy to drum up appeal and publicity for Sharon Tate.
 Regardless, Forquet put her in the hospital at one point.
 He claimed she cut his chest with a broken wine bottle.

-Sharon Tate’s Grueling Grind In Tinsletown
+Tate’s Grueling Grind As A Young Actress In Tinseltown

 Although the 1960s saw a monumental shift in the Hollywood studio system, the old guard was still in charge in 1964.
 As such, Ransohoff essentially told Sharon Tate which projects she was going to do, and how to navigate her career.